xma711/notebook/machine_learning/pca/README.md

 But it doesn't matter. just remember eigenvectors of C are the principle components of dataset xi.

-Anyway after finding out the first principle component, we can try to find the 2nd one, which as a constraint of being orthogonal to the first component.
+Anyway after finding out the first principle component, we can try to find the 2nd one, which has a constraint of being orthogonal to the first component.

-It turns out that (this part i don't understand much) Cq2 = lambda2 q2 ,
+It turns out that Cq2 = lambda2 q2 ,
 which is similar to the first eigenvector equation, but now replaced by q2 and lambda 2.

 Ultimately, with all eigenvectors and eigenvalues, we will have QT C = A QT, where Q is m x m matrix with each column = an eigenvector, and A is the diagonal matrix of lambda, with other elements = 0 except diagonal elements.

-(a bit out of flow in my understanding) or, we have, C = Q A QT, which is the matrix equation for eigendecomposition.
-(i don't know whether we can use equation for finding out the eigenvectors or from eigenvectors to find out the original matrix C...)

 PCA algorithm
 ---------------------